SoliDeoGloria.tech

 Using Table Storage as an Alternative to Remote State

 Terraform is a fantastic tool for Infrastructure as Code.
 From the YAML-like HCL syntax (no JSON!), to importing files (linting JSON files FTW!), to retrieving the results of previous runs to link resources, Terraform has made a massive difference in my work.
 However, like all technologies, it is not without its weaknesses.
 Terraform uses state files to keep track of what the world looked like when it last ran, which is wonderful for identifying drift.
+The default pattern is to use these state files for passing data between Terraform modules.
+But this is actually an anti-pattern, for HashiCorp recommend not using remote state for passing data, in large part because to read the outputs from a state file the caller must have full access to read the entire remote state file, which include secrets they probably shouldn’t be allowed to access.

 Read more…